Discover Highly Slip-Resistant Composite Decking

 Decking Surface and Texture

 Most decking boards, particularly timber or conventional composite decking, utilise grooves or grit strips to enhance slip safety.
-However, Millboard uses an elastomer layer, which is strong, supple, and has a grippy, rubber-like surface.
+However, Millboard uses an elastomer layer, which is supple, and has a grippy, rubber-like surface.
 Due to its high traction, you can achieve the appearance of freshly milled and stained timber without the risks associated with it.

-See the texture for yourself, order up to three free samples
+See the texture for yourself, order up to three free samples.

 Decking Material and Composition